xrarch/mintia/README.md

 It aims to be something that might have come off of a weird workstation computer made by a doomed company in 1989, and that might have been considered a pretty strong system at the time.
-It also tries to be portable to other 32-bit architectures, with plans for i386, m68k, and SPARC ports some day.
+It also tries to be portable to other 32-bit architectures, with a finished port to the [fox32](https://github.com/fox32-arch/fox32) CISC fantasy computer and planned future ports to other architectures as well.

 ![Running](https://raw.githubusercontent.com/limnarch/mintia/main/screenshot.png)